Pamela Jean (Alexander) Knapp

 Pam is survived by: her husband, Rodney Knapp; children, Jennifer Knapp, Angela (Kerrigan) Skelly, Gabriel (Patricia) Knapp, and Rachelle (Nick) Nettle; 19 grandchildren; seven great-grandchildren; sister, Peggy (Randall) Seaver; brothers, William Alexander and Daniel Alexander.

-She is preceded by: her parents, William and Barbara Alexander; granddaughter, Mikaila Seaver-Knapp.
+She is preceded by: her parents, William and Barbara Alexander; granddaughter, Makaila Stever-Knapp.

 In lieu of flowers, memorial contributions may be made to the Knapp family to assist with funeral expenses.